mjpchj/mjpchj/about.md

 ---
-layout: default
+layout: page
 title: About
 ---

-# About page
+This is an example page!

-This page tells you a little bit about me.
+It's very similar to a `post` layout, with the only difference that the publish date is not shown!